1. Home

 Smart Search

-This article contains instructions on using the Smart Search to perform intelligent custom queries on any supported Open Dataset you utilize in a project.
-Smart Search significantly promotes the accuracy, efficiency, and effectiveness of discovering Open Data information for the Smart Site Plan Platform.
-By creating a query using our simple yet intelligent GUI, our users can dynamically view and download tailored data on the map.
-This feature is only available for Team Subscriptions or higher.
+This guide explains how to use Smart Search to perform advanced, custom queries on any supported Open Data or Layer dataset you incorporate into your project.
+Smart Search enhances the precision, speed, and overall effectiveness of retrieving data for the Smart Site Plan Platform.
+By constructing a query with our intuitive GUI, users can instantly view and download tailored data directly onto the map.
+This feature is available for Team Subscriptions or higher.

 • At the top of the Open Data container.

-• In a selected Open Data result’s container.
-Selecting Smart Search here will quickly enable querying for the specific source.
+• Within a selected dataset‘s container.
+Clicking Smart Search here immediately activates querying for that specific source.

-• Context Title shows the name of the Open Data source active for Smart Search.
+• Context Title displays the name of the active data source.

-• Context Menu gives users a quick method to change between supported Smart Search sources easily.
+• Context Menu allows you to rapidly change between Smart Search sources.

 Query Builder